 Learn about renters insurance, what it covers and why you need it

 Thinking about getting renters insurance?
 Whether your landlord requires it or you’re just curious, you probably have some questions.
-Like, what is renters insurance and do you really need it?
+Like, what the heck is renters insurance anyways and do you really need it?

 What is renters insurance?

 Renters insurance is a backup plan for you and your belongings in the face of disaster.

 Renters insurance protects renters from being sued if someone is hurt while at your apartment, is bit by your dog, saves you from having to pay for property damage our of pocket, and covers a renter’s personal property if it’s stolen, damaged or destroyed due to any mishap.